tranbren/MusicTagsDataset/README.md

 - **Tags**: Each song is associated with relevant tags that were extracted from Last.fm and Genius.
 These tags provide insight into genres, moods, themes, and other characteristics of the tracks.
 - **Artists**: Each entry includes the corresponding artist for the track.

+## Datasets Information
+### 1. **Genius Metadata**
+These files contain metadata related to **Genius-specific tags**.
+Genius tags are often based on lyrics and themes, such as mood, genre, and other descriptive tags.

+- `genius_metadata.zip`
+  Contains the first part of the Genius tags dataset for various songs.
+- `genius_metadata_2.zip`
+  Contains the second part of the Genius tags dataset, complementing `genius_metadata.zip`.

+### 2. **Last.fm Metadata**
+These files contain **Last.fm-specific tags**.
+Last.fm tags are user-generated and are based on listening behavior, genre, and other user-generated content.

+- `lastfm_metadata.zip`
+  Contains the first part of the Last.fm tags dataset for various songs.
+- `lastfm_metadata_2.zip`
+  Contains the second part of the Last.fm tags dataset, complementing `lastfm_metadata.zip`.
+- `lastfm_metadata_3.zip`
+  Contains the third part of the Last.fm tags dataset, further extending the metadata from the previous two files.

+### 3. **Merged Last.fm and Genius Metadata**
+These files contain songs for which both **Last.fm** and **Genius** tags have been extracted.
+This group includes entries that have data from both sources, making it easier to analyze songs with both sets of tags.

+- `lastfm_genius_metadata.zip`
+  Contains the first part of the dataset where both Last.fm and Genius tags are available for the same songs.
+- `lastfm_genius_metadata_2.zip`
+  Contains the second part of the dataset, complementing `lastfm_genius_metadata.zip` with additional songs that have both Last.fm and Genius tags.

+---

+### Summary of Datasets:
+- **Genius Metadata**: Contains tags extracted from **Genius.com**, including mood, themes, and lyrical elements.
+- **Last.fm Metadata**: Contains tags based on **Last.fm** user-generated content, such as listening habits and genre preferences.
+- **Merged Data (Last.fm + Genius)**: Contains songs with **both** Last.fm and Genius tags, useful for songs with comprehensive tag coverage.

+These datasets can be merged and analyzed to gain a deeper understanding of songs through multiple sources of metadata, which can be used for music analysis, recommendation systems, and other research purposes.

 ### Sources:
 - **Last.fm API**: Used to fetch song and artist data, including tags based on user-generated content and listening behavior.
 - **Genius Web Scraping**: Scraped Genius.com for additional metadata and tags, including lyrics-based tags, mood descriptors, and genre-related information.